salawee/About-me/README.md

 # Welcome to My GitHub Portfolio

 Welcome to my GitHub portfolio!
-Here, you'll find projects that demonstrate my expertise in **machine learning**, **time-series analysis**, and **predictive modeling**, with a particular focus on **public health** and **energy consumption forecasting**.
+Here, you'll find projects that demonstrate my expertise in **machine learning**, **time-series analysis**, and **predictive modeling**, with a particular focus on **public health**, **energy consumption forecasting**, and **medical diagnostics**.
 I leverage cutting-edge technologies, data-driven approaches, and advanced algorithms to solve real-world problems in these domains.

 ---